JoeLawler23/Geometry-Importer/README.md

       ):

       Summary:
-        Generate a list of lines from a DXF file representing a letter made only from lines Meant to be pasted into the LETTERS_NUMBERS dictionary as an entry
+        Generate a list of lines from a DXF file representing a letter Meant to be pasted into the ALPHABET dictionary as an entry

       Args:
         letter (str): filename